-Mariann Rand-Weaver is Pro-Vice-Chancellor for Quality Affairs.
+Professor Mariann Rand-Weaver is Pro Vice Chancellor for Quality Assurance and Enhancement.

-As Pro-Vice-Chancellor, Mariann has responsibility for enhancing the quality of the University’s academic provision and oversees all aspects of learning and teaching, including compliance with external requirements.
+As Pro Vice Chancellor, Mariann has responsibility for enhancing the quality of the University’s academic provision and oversees all aspects of learning and teaching, including compliance with external requirements.
 She works closely with the Pro-Vice-Chancellor for Student Experience and Staff Development to enhance the student experience.

 Mariann has also contributed to Brunel’s wider academic community, including as Chair of the University’s Academic Appeals Committee, member of Senate and Council, and Committee for Academic Staff Promotion.
 This experience, together with teaching and supervision of students at all levels, has given her an excellent understanding of the University.

 Mariann originally joined Brunel as a Research Fellow in 1991.
 Her research focused on fish endocrinology, specifically the physiological roles of a new hormone discovered and characterised during her postdoctoral periods in Norway and Japan.
 This research led to ongoing collaboration with Professor John Sumpter of the Institute for the Environment, and currently they are exploring the risks and impacts of pharmaceuticals in the environment on aquatic organisms, funded by BBSRC and industry.
 Mariann also has an interest in the endocrine and cytotoxic activities of plants, and is currently working in collaboration with the Brunel Institute for Bioengineering (BIB) and other colleagues in Biosciences, to isolate the chemicals present in specific plants responsible for their observed anti-cancer properties.